Burkett chosen to Drag Racing Hall of Fame

 A West Virginia native, she once worked in a Baltimore Playboy Club, but began racing in the 1960s when her husband Mo bought her a red 1964 Mustang, which she immediately began racing on a local level.
 She soon graduated to national competitions in the U.S. and Canada.

-A life-threatening crash in 1995 and two bouts with cancer nearly ended her racing career, but she continued to compete until 2015.
+A life-threatening crash in 1995 and two bouts with cancer nearly ended her racing career.
+She spent three weeks in a coma after the crash, which left her with two broken legs, two fractured vertebrae and a fractured wrist.

 Burkett will be inducted into the Hall on March 9, 2023 in Ocala, Fla., as part of a class that includes 20-time national Funny Car champion John Force, plus drives Shelly Anderson-Payne, Ron Attenbury, Graeme Cowin and Herman "Sonny" Messner.